On-campus student-athletes begin preparation for postponed seasons

 Despite the cancellation of all Ivy League athletic competition until at least Jan.
 1, student-athletes living on campus this fall will be able to participate in training and practice opportunities starting after each student-athlete’s initial 14-day quarantine period.

 The College’s plans align with the Ivy League’s rules for athletic activities, which permit training so long as that training adheres to state and university regulations.
-Dartmouth will follow a three-phase return-to-sport protocol in which student-athletes move through three phases: individual conditioning, small group workouts and finally small group practice sessions.
+Dartmouth will follow a return-to-sport protocol in which student-athletes move through three phases: individual conditioning, small group workouts and finally small group practice sessions.

 “Masking and sanitizing will be specific to each facility or field. … We’re looking at the small groups of 10 or less and the 10-foot radiuses for physical activity as our primary guidelines,” said senior associate athletics director for Dartmouth Peak Performance Ian Connole.
 “We’re also taking deep dives into the ventilation and everything that could potentially impact the spread of COVID.”